Product

 3. Identify and Gather Your Resources

 When planning your workload management process, it's important to consider your available resources.
 This includes things like time, money, and staff.
-Before implementing, you'll need to ensure you have enough resources to support your workload management process.
+Before implementing, you'll need to make sure you have enough resources to support your workload management process.

 4. Prioritize Projects and Tasks